 Recent Updates | Standards | Test Procedures | Waiver, Exception, and Exemption Information | Statutory Authority | Historical Information | Contact Information

-DOE issued a pre-publication Federal Register supplemental notice of proposed rulemaking regarding test procedures for conventional cooking products.
-(November 24, 2014) For more information, please see the rulemaking page.
+DOE published a supplemental notice of proposed rulemaking regarding test procedures for conventional cooking products.
+79 FR 71894 (December 3, 2014) For more information, please see the rulemaking page.

 DOE published a request for information and notice of document availability regarding energy conservation standards for residential conventional cooking products.
 79 FR 8337 (February 12, 2014).
 For more information, see the rulemaking page.

 DOE published a final rule regarding test procedures (standby mode and off mode) for conventional cooking products.
 77 FR 65942 (October 31, 2012).
 For more information, see the rulemaking page.

 The following content summarizes the energy factor requirements and amended standards of the DOE regulations.
 The text is not an official reproduction of the Code of Federal Regulations and should not be used for legal research or citation.

 Energy conservation standards pertain specifically to gas cooking products.
 Residential kitchen ranges and ovens manufactured and distributed in commerce, as defined by 42 U.S.C.
 6291(16), must meet the energy conservation standards specified in the Code of Federal Regulations, 10 CFR 430.32(j).
 This information is also available in the Electronic Code of Federal Regulations.

 (1) Gas cooking products with an electrical supply cord shall not be equipped with a constant burning pilot light.
 This standard is effective on January 1, 1990.

 (2) Gas cooking products without an electrical supply cord shall not be equipped with a constant burning pilot light.
 This standard is effective on April 9, 2012.